rymnc/quadratic-voting-parachain/README.md

 8. Currently, we return the voting round creation bond and the proposal creation bond according to the value passed into the config.
 However, during a runtime upgrade, if the config for the bonds are changed, then that would lead to erroneous values being returned to the party upon vote execution.
 A simple solve for this would be to store the bond amount.

+## Todos

+1. Add up the weights in the on_initialize hook
+2. Add more events, actually deposit the events
+3. Update the parachain runtime with the new config
+4. Add tests, tests and more tests